Michigan State Spartans: Other varsity sports

 MSU has a number of other team sports.
 As in many other NCAA institutions, Michigan State has a baseball team for men and a softball team for women.
 Jake Boss Jr. is head coach of the MSU baseball team.
 Former Michigan State players in Major League Baseball include Kirk Gibson, Steve Garvey, Robin Roberts and Mark Mulder.
 Since 2007, the baseball team plays a popular annual exhibition game against the nearby minor-league Lansing Lugnuts.

-The Spartans also have a men's soccer team, which won two back-to-back championships in 1967 and 1968.
-They shared the 1968 title with the University of Maryland, College Park.
-The men's coach is Damon Rensing, who is in his 6th year as head coach at Michigan State.
-The men's soccer team battles Michigan annually in the Big Bear Trophy game, a series in which the Spartans lead 10–3–1 against their in-state rival.
-Coaching the women's team is Jeff Hosler.
+The Spartans also have a men's soccer team, which won two national championships, in 1967 and 1968, sharing titles with Saint Louis and Maryland respectively.
+Michigan State soccer began play in 1956, defeating arch-rival Michigan 3-1 at Old College Field in East Lansing in the program's first ever game as a varsity sport.
+The men's soccer team battles Michigan annually in the Big Bear Trophy game, a series in which the Spartans lead against their in-state rival.
+Coaching the women's soccer team is Jeff Hosler.

 There is also a volleyball team; Leah Johnson is the current head coach of the women's volleyball team since 2022.
 Cathy George was the previous head coach, holding the programs winningest record of 302-233.
 During her first year at Michigan State, George led her team to a 12–18 record, including a 5–15, ninth-place finish in the conference standings.
 George went on to lead the Spartans to 10 NCAA tournament appearances.

 There are a number of contact sports at MSU, including boxing and wrestling.
 MSU's boxing team won national titles in 1951 and 1955, although it is no longer an NCAA varsity sport.

-Water sports at MSU include rowing and swimming.
-MSU's women's rowing coach is Matt Weise, who is in his tenth year as the Spartan crew coach.
-In his third year as MSU head coach, Weise coached the Spartans to a program-best sixth-place team finish at the NCAA Championship.
+Water sports at MSU include rowing.
+MSU's women's rowing coach is Stacey Rippetoe, who is in her first year as the Spartan crew coach.
+Former coach, Matt Weise, in his third year as MSU head coach, coached the Spartans to a program-best sixth-place team finish at the NCAA Championship.
 Matt Gianiodis was the head coach of both men and women's swimming and diving.
-In his four years as head coach, Spartan swimmers and divers have broken 14 varsity records.
+In his tenure as head coach, Spartan swimmers and divers have broken 14 varsity records.